CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IMutableItemStack.md

 `IItemStack copy();`

-The copy method will returns a new immutable stack with the same properties.
+The copy method will returns a new immutable ItemStack with the same properties.
 If you are certain that the stack shouldn't be changed anymore and want to avoid unexpected item changes, you will need to use the method.